 Dayle and June have been married for 19 years and have three children.
 We are members of the Church of Jesus Christ of Latter-day Saints.
 We live in Charlotte, North Carolina.
 June is a school teacher of 20 years and teaches literacy to emergent readers who struggle.
 Dayle is a School Psychologist of 25 years who evaluates students with special needs.
 They formed Eliza's Quest Foods, LLC and have a business partner, Thomas Luallen who is a food scientist.
 Tom's expertise has been significant in re-introducing Postum to consumers.

 Derek Lee was born and raised in Calgary, Alberta, Canada.
-He graduated with a BS in Mechanical Engineering from BYU in 2008.
-He served in the California San Fernando Mission (Spanish-speaking) and currently resides in Calgary with his wife and daughter, where he works as an engineer in the oil and gas industry.
-He is also currently serving in his ward as a counsellor in the Elders quorum presidency.
+He graduated from BYU in 2008.
+He currently resides in Calgary with his wife and daughter, where he works as an engineer in the petroleum refining industry.

 David Nicolay is the man and does man things.
 Also, he was born and raised in Kansas where he attended a community college almost long enough to obtain an Associates Degree.
 Almost.
 He and his wife have 2 children so far and live in Salt Lake City where he works for an internet service provider.